Be Creative. Stay Connected. Keep Inventing.

 In her blog post for Computer Weekly's WITsend blog, ACM President Vicki Hanson discusses ACM's all-female leadership team, how diversity is helping to redefine what a computing professional is, and how the digital world is expanding career opportunities for non-technical people.
 "While most will not become expert, basic skills will be required for them to be effective in their careers and to deal with the myriad of online offerings for communication, entertainment, retail, and government services," she says.

-ACM congratulates Jitendra Agrawal, a professor in the School of Information Technology, Rajiv Gandhi Proudyogiki Vishwavidyalaya, Bhopal, India, who won the 2017-2018 Ambassadors for ACM Grand Prize, an Apple Homepod.
-Winning the 2nd Grand Prize (a Fitbit Surge) was Esmeralda Jimenez Morales, a student at Universidad Autónoma de Tamaulipas, Mexico.
+ACM congratulates Janet Renwick of the University of Arkansas at Fort Smith, who won the 2018-2019 Ambassadors for ACM Grand Prize, an Apple Homepod.
+Winning the 2nd Grand Prize (a Fitbit Surge) was Pooja Bharadwaj of Cisco Systems India.

 The Distinguished Speakers Program (DSP) is one of ACM's most valued outreach programs, providing universities, corporations, event and conference planners, and local ACM chapters with direct access to top technology leaders and innovators from nearly every sector of the computing industry.
 ACM will cover the cost of transportation for the speaker to travel to your event.